Filimoa/Filimoa/README.md

 I like to build things with Python ML frameworks, SQL databases, TypeScript, modern backend APIs, and modern frontend frameworks. 🤖

-If you would like to have my help with your team and product, feel free to contact me.

  🛫 Moscow 🛬 Denver

 #### Some technical fields I have in depth experience with